Moscow Signal: Moscow embassy study

 In 1976, after the microwave radiation was found to have increased, the U.S. Department of State commissioned a study led by Abraham Lilienfeld, assisted by the Department of Epidemiology at Johns Hopkins University.
 The goal of the study was to compare the Moscow embassy staff and their families with the staff and families associated with other eastern European U.S. embassies, who would have shared many similarities in their daily life.
-The exposed group were staff who had worked at the Moscow embassy from January 1, 1953 to June 30, 1976, and their families in Moscow; and the comparison group was individuals in other selected Eastern European embassies during the identical timeframe, and their families.
+The exposed group were staff who had worked at the Moscow embassy from January 1, 1953, to June 30, 1976, and their families in Moscow; and the comparison group was individuals in other selected Eastern European embassies during the identical timeframe, and their families.
 While the study was unpublished, its 1978 report concluded that there were no adverse health effects.

 A Spanish study in 2019, based on the 1978 study with declassified information and new statistical analyses, found that Moscow embassy employees in 1976 had a higher cancer mortality rate than the general population and a worse health status than Europe's embassy employees overall.

-Health impacts
+Suspected health impacts

 Ambassador Walter Stoessel fell ill in 1975 with symptoms including bleeding from the eyes.
 He later died of leukemia.
 In a 1975 phone call US Secretary of State Henry Kissinger linked Stoessel's illness to the microwaves and stated "we are trying to keep the thing quiet".
 Multiple other ambassadors and embassy staff died of cancer, but there has never been any scientifically plausible link demonstrated between non-ionizing radiation and elevated cancer risk.